T-Lab05/Classic-Arcade-Game/README.md

 ### Attribution
 I referenced [eamoh's work](https://github.com/eamoh/frontend-nanodegree-arcade-game) for Start menu and Selector object.
-Of course, I aranged it so that it works in my code.
+Of course, I arranged it so that it works in my code.